Genetic Engineering - techniques - splicing genes with enzymes! Uses e.g. making insulin, GM crops

 This method, in principle, is good for farming

-because it reduces the use of insecticides, using less
+and reduces the use of insecticides - less harmful chemicals in

 insecticides is less damaging to ecosystems in the countryside.